JanusGraph/janusgraph/RELEASING.md

 Restore the `<scm>` to `<tag>HEAD</tag>` in the root `pom.xml` file.
 Also update `snapshot_version` in the `mkdocs.yml`.
+If you had created a new branch, ensure you also update `targetBranchChoices` in the `.backportrc.json`.
 These changes can be pushed with a CTR commit.

+### Update from pre-release to release

+Edit the release on GitHub and uncheck the box for pre-release.
+Verify that on the release page that the release is now labeled "Latest Release".

 ### Announce the new release